 to add a new API Role.
 The API Role Create Window opens.

-- Select the required entry for Manage User Settings/Info, which provides access to WSM online functions.
+- Select the required entry for Manage User Settings/Info, which provides access to security application online functions.

-- Select any specific WSM features from the list:
+Select any specific security application features from the list:

 - Read Management Audit - View the Management Audit log